chef/chef-web-docs/README.md

 - `apt install -y build-essential`
 - `snap install node --classic --channel=12`
 - `snap install hugo --channel=extended`

-### Netlify development

-You can use the Netlify CLI to

 ### Troubleshoot your development environment